piratecash/pirate/contrib/linearize/README.md

 # Linearize
-Construct a linear, no-fork, best version of the Cosanta blockchain.
+Construct a linear, no-fork, best version of the PirateCash blockchain.

 ## Step 0: Install cosanta_hash